 SUMRY 2023

-In 2023 I co-mentored a group of five undergraduates from different institutions with with Fernando Al Assal on another project related to slope gap distributions.
-We developed an algorithm for streamlining the process of finding so-called "winning vectors," which is a key step in computing the slope gap distribution, and we applied this algorithm to compute the distribution for the double heptagon translation surface.
-We are currently in the process of writing up these results for publication.
+In 2023, I co-mentored a group of five undergraduates from different institutions with with Fernando Al Assal on another project related to slope gap distributions.
+We developed an algorithm for streamlining the process of finding so-called "winning vectors" for a Veech surface.
+This key step in calculating the slope gap distribution had previously been an ad hoc part of the process, unique to each surface studied.
+We then applied this algorithm to compute the distribution for the regular double heptagon translation surface, and our results are now available on the arXiv.
 I also organized a grad school panel and DEI reading group for participants from across the different research groups in the SUMRY program.

 Other Mentoring Experience